 HTTPS in Ubuntu PC localhost with OpenSSL

-HTTPS in Ubuntu localhost with OpenSSL is more easier to set up than on PC with WAMP.
+HTTPS in Ubuntu PC localhost with OpenSSL is more easier to set up than on Windows PC with WAMP.
 All you want is to install Apache2 and some knowledge on SSL.
 If you are looking for HTTPS in WAMP Server on Windows PC, then read this guide instead.
-For setup of HTTPS in Ubuntu PC localhost with OpenSSL, you need LAMP set up.
+For setup of HTTPS in Ubuntu PC localhost with OpenSSL, you need basic LAMP set up.

 HTTPS in Ubuntu PC localhost with OpenSSL : Basic Setup